lnvglr/character-diversion/character-diversion.md

 User experience and interfaces need to communicate clearly what the app does and how to use it.

+[note] It is common practice in Web and UX/UI Design to design *mobile first*.
+That is to say, design the structure and layout of a platform for the mobile experience first and then adapt to larger screens.
+The reasoning behind this is, that the majority of users will access the app on a mobile device and thus the platform should be designed of those users *first*. *Character Diversion* was not designed mobile first: it is in fact intended to be a tool for professionals, working on their desktop computers and accessing this site through this desktop.
+This is why *Character Diversion* is—for the moment—desktop first.

 #### Layout

 With all this talk about moving away from language based discourse towards a typography based discourse, the letter shapes needed to be at the literal center of the platform.
 The glyphs serve either as an entry point into the discussion, or as an illustration and reference.
 This way, opinions and the design they are referring to are interlinked in two ways and both can be accessed through one another.
 However, more on that later.